pytorch/serve/docs/custom_service.md

 Provide a custom script to:

-* Preprocess input data before it is sent to the model for inference
+* Pre-process input data before it is sent to the model for inference
 * Customize how the model is invoked for inference
 * Post-process output from the model before sending the response to the user